Financial-Times/n-newsletter-signup/README.md

 ```

 ## Demo page
-`$ npm run demo`: Serves examples of the component locally (`http://localhost:5005`), using dummy data and in isolation from an app.
+`$ npm run demo`: Serves examples of the component locally (`http://localhost:5005?state=default`), using dummy data and in isolation from an app. use `defaultWithImage` as the state to view the card with image

 This is done on a simple express app which renders a single demo page that calls the partials to exhibit, populating them with data from a fixture.